BRAN2K/otp-token-api/README.md

 - Add more tests, to cover infrastructure layer for example.
 - Implement a more robust error handling mechanism.
 - Send token a notification service as an email or SMS.
+- Add a step on CI/CD pipeline to run tests before deploying to production.